alexdrymonitis/pyo-bela/README.md

 https://beagleboard.github.io/bb-imager-rs/bb-imager/1.0.7/install-gui.html.
 The imager contains the image from the link on the top of this README file so you don't need to download it.
+Otherwise, you can download it from Bela's website and choose "Custom Image" on the imager, in case these are not synced and the imager doesn't have the latest image.

 Step 2 - Clone or download the needed repos from github
 -------------------------------------------------------